Automatic Train Protection (United Kingdom): Function and operation

-The aim of ATP was to prevent trains from both exceeding speed restrictions, and from passing signals at danger.
-The system was beacon based, with information transmitted to the train at fixed intervals via stationary beacons at key points along the line.
+The aim of ATP is to prevent trains from both exceeding speed restrictions, and from passing signals at danger.
+The system is beacon based, with information transmitted to the train at fixed intervals via stationary beacons at key points along the line.
 The on board computer takes track and signal information from the beacons, and calculates the maximum speed of the train.
 When the maximum permitted speed decreases, such as when approaching a signal at danger, three braking curves are calculated: the indication curve, which is the ideal deceleration to the new limit; the warning curve, 3 mph above the indication curve, which causes a warning to the driver; and the intervention curve, 6 mph above the indication curve.
 At this point, the train will apply the brakes automatically.

 ATP can be deployed either as a continuous system or intermittently.
 While a continuous ATP system would be constantly communicating with each train throughout its journey, an intermittent arrangement could only communicate with a train when it was at specific fixed locations along the track where data could be transmitted; such locations would normally be around signals, junctions, and locations between signals that had been identified as being high-risk.
 Thus, intermittent ATP is normally viewed as an add-on to conventional lineside signals.
-The Chiltern route's ATP system, known as SELCAB, could also supervise train speeds around Permanent Speed Restrictions (PSRs) and pre-programmed Temporary Speed Restrictions (TSRs), but not Emergency Speed Restrictions (ESRs); in contrast, the Western route's ATP system was not capable of this level of speed supervision.
+The Chiltern route's ATP system, known as SELCAB, can also supervise train speeds around Permanent Speed Restrictions (PSRs) and pre-programmed Temporary Speed Restrictions (TSRs), but not Emergency Speed Restrictions (ESRs); in contrast, the Western route's ATP system is not capable of this level of speed supervision.